tristanpendergrass/elm-empty-project/README.md

 There's some steps to follow for the first deploy to modify from the elm-empty-project name to the new name:
 * In `README.md` modify the url for the demo
 * In `package.json` modify parcel:build to have the right url
+* In `index.html` modify page title to correct title
 * Remove first time deploy section ^

 ## Deploying to Github pages